chrismoussounda/free_code_camp_responsive_web_design/README.md

 5. **Personal Portfolio Webpage**
    - A personal portfolio to showcase your work and projects, emphasizing design and user experience.

-### In Progress Projects
+### Courses Projects Progression

-- Learn HTML by Building a Cat Photo App (5% Completed)
+- Learn HTML by Building a Cat Photo App (5% Completed) 🐾
-- Learn Basic CSS by Building a Cafe Menu (Not started)
+- Learn Basic CSS by Building a Cafe Menu (Not started) 🚫
-- Learn CSS Colors by Building a Set of Colored Markers (Not started)
+- Learn CSS Colors by Building a Set of Colored Markers (Not started) 🚫
-- Learn HTML Forms by Building a Registration Form (Not started)
+- Learn HTML Forms by Building a Registration Form (Not started) 🚫
-- Learn the CSS Box Model by Building a Rothko Painting (Not started)
+- Learn the CSS Box Model by Building a Rothko Painting (Not started) 🚫
-- Learn CSS Flexbox by Building a Photo Gallery (100% completed)
+- Learn CSS Flexbox by Building a Photo Gallery (100% completed) ✅
-- Learn Typography by Building a Nutrition Label (Not started)
+- Learn Typography by Building a Nutrition Label (Not started) 🚫
-- Learn Accessibility by Building a Quiz (Not started)
+- Learn Accessibility by Building a Quiz (Not started) 🚫
-- Learn CSS Variables by Building a City Skyline (Not started)
+- Learn CSS Variables by Building a City Skyline (Not started) 🚫
-- Learn CSS Grid by Building a Magazine (Not started)
+- Learn CSS Grid by Building a Magazine (Not started) 🚫
-- Learn CSS Animation by Building a Ferris Wheel (Not started)
+- Learn CSS Animation by Building a Ferris Wheel (100% completed) ✅
-- Learn CSS Transforms by Building a Penguin (Not started)
+- Learn CSS Transforms by Building a Penguin (Not started) 🚫

 ## Installation